hashicorp/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-4.md

 * Once applications can find each other security becomes the next concern
 * This is usually done with a heavy dose of firewalls
-* This adds signifigant burden to the network organization
+* This adds significant burden to the network organization
 * Huge lists of firewall rules

 ???